 Cedar Wood Siding

-Cedar siding is a beautiful way to provide a real wood façade for your home.
+Cedar is a naturally beautiful, softwood siding material.
+Softwoods have naturally lower fiber density and higher moisture content than hardwoods do.
 Cedar siding is available as shingles, shakes, beveled clapboard, and siding boards.
 For a more sustainable design, cedar siding boards are often installed in a wood rainscreen system.

 Cedar Shingles and Shakes

 Red Cedar and White Cedar shingles have been popular for centuries.
 Cedar shingles and shakes offer a charming ‘cottagey’ style appearance.
 You can allow cedar shingles to weather to a silvery coastal gray appearance.
 Or you can paint or stain your cedar shingles to match your design palette.
-Painted cedar shingles last longer.
+Painted cedar shingles last longer than weathered shingles.

 Cedar Clapboard Wood Siding